-Currently approved for use in combination with maximally tolerated statin therapy, bempedoic acid facilitates further LDL reduction by inhibiting cholesterol synthesis in the liver through blocking triphosphate-citrate adenosine lvase (ACL).
-Currently, use in CKD is approved without dosage adjustment for eGFR > 30 ml/minute/1.73 m2; however, below this eGFR threshold there is insufficient data to guide its use.
+Currently approved for use in combination with maximally tolerated statin, bempedoic acid facilitates further LDL-C reduction by inhibiting cholesterol synthesis in the liver through blocking adenosine triphosphate-citrate lyase (ACL).
+Currently, use in CKD is approved without dosage adjustment for eGFR > 30ml/minute/1.73m^{2;} however, below this eGFR threshold there is insufficient data to guide its use.
 As bempedoic acid has hepatic metabolism it is presumably safe in CKD.
-A 52-week study in very high-risk CVD patients demonstrated that bempedoic acid added to maximally tolerated statin therapy was safe and led to a significant reduction in LDL levels (90).
-Further, combination with ezetimibe is safe and can increase the cholesterol-lowering effect more than either agent alone when added to standard therapy (91).
-A cardiovascular outcome study is presently underway (92) but at this time there are limited data regarding mortality and morbidity benefit and use in ESRD.
+Bempedoic acid increases serum creatinine and uric acid levels through interference with tubular secretion (99).
+A 52-week study in very high-risk CVD patients demonstrated that bempedoic acid added to maximally tolerated statin therapy was safe and led to a significant reduction in LDL-C levels (100).
+Further, combination with ezetimibe is safe and can increase the cholesterollowering effect more than either agent alone when added to standard therapy (101).
+The Cholesterol Lowering via bempedoic acid, an ACL-Inhibiting Regimen (CLEAR) Outcomes trial, a cardiovascular outcome study that was published March 2023, demonstrated a decrease in cardiovascular events but excluded patients with eGFR <30 ml/minute/1.73 m2 as well as nephritic or nephrotic syndrome (102).
+At this time, the data remains limited regarding the benefit and use of bempedoic acid in ESRD.